 - Participating students must understand that they are appearing in a webcast, that they will be seen and heard online.
 The institution is responsible for obtaining their consent.

-[Requirements with regard to supplementary videos]
+[Requirements with regard to the supplementary videos]

 Professors:

 - Must cooperate with us in making supplementary videos prior to the event.
 This includes letting us use teaching material relevant to the lecture topic (e.g., documents, graphs, pictures).